AdobeDocs/experience-manager-screens.en/help/user-guide/channel-assignment.md

 >[!NOTE]
 >
-> To learn more about DayParting, refer to the sections below:
+> To learn more about DayParting, see the sections below:
 >
 >* [Handling Recurrence in Assets](https://experienceleague.adobe.com/en/docs/experience-manager-screens/user-guide/authoring/product-features/asset-level-scheduling)
 >* [Handling Recurrence for Assets in a Channel](https://experienceleague.adobe.com/en/docs/experience-manager-screens/user-guide/authoring/product-features/channel-level-activation)